sebastianlay/Linkernizer/README.md

 ## Installation

-The library can be used like any other NuGet package, for example:
+The library can be used like any other NuGet package.
+For example:
 ```PowerShell
 > dotnet add package Linkernizer
 ```